310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 “And so!
 Unfortunately, we'll be cutting them short!
 I'm Ryusei Red!
 Morisawa Chiaki! ☆”
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora v2 %}
-“Ah, we were gonna do that?
+“Ah, we were gonna do that!?
 Couldn’t we have just left them out~?”

 “Well, whatever!
 I'm Ryusei Black, Nagumo Tetora…!”
 {% endbubble %}

-{% bubble Shinobu %}
+{% bubble Shinobu v2 %}
 “Ahaha.
 We must properly say our catchphrase — or rather, a *‘Transform!’* — or else we won't assume our roles.”

-“Also, I am Ryusei Yellow, Sengoku Shinobu~☆”
+“Also, I am Ryusei Yellow, Sengoku Shinobu…☆”
 {% endbubble %}

 {% bubble Kanata v2 %}
-“and then comes\~ ryusei blue, shinkai kanata\~…♪”
+“and then comes\~ ryusei blue, shinkai kanata…♪”
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori sad4 %}
 “Ryusei Green, Takamine Midori… Ughh, I'm already tired just from doing the stall…”
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki v2 %}
 “Now now, no fussing!
 Get yourself pumped up again, Takamine!
 We can't win against our opponents if you're like that!”

 “Our adversaries are the people we've been practicing with this whole time — the four members of Trickstar!”